GSA/digitalgov.gov/content/posts/2014-07-24-how-the-american-battle-monument-commission-developed-its-first-mobile-app.md

   - user experience
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/07/250-x-417-ABMC-American-Battle-Monument-Commission-app-home.jpg" alt="250 x 417 ABMC American Battle Monument Commission app home" %}The job of the [American Battle Monument Commission](http://www.abmc.gov/) (AMBC) is to manage all overseas cemeteries and memorials from WWI and WWII.
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/07/250-x-417-ABMC-American-Battle-Monument-Commission-app-home.jpg" alt="250 x 417 ABMC American Battle Monument Commission app home" >}}The job of the [American Battle Monument Commission](http://www.abmc.gov/) (AMBC) is to manage all overseas cemeteries and memorials from WWI and WWII.
 There are over 200,000 veterans who are buried or memorialized at these cemeteries.
 When ABMC began thinking about releasing a native mobile application, they had two primary objectives:

 1) The app should be able to serve as a “tour guide” to the millions of visitors who visit the memorials in person.